IN THIS SECTION:

 It was the culmination of a series of seminars and meetings the NFF conducted across Australia throughout 1992, to gather information on the future direction of agriculture from a broad range of views.

-Achieving liberalisation of the agricultural trading system has been one of the highest strategic priorities of NFF since its inception - with the organisation leading the way as the first industry lobby in Australia to embrace and advance a free market philosophy.
+Achieving liberalisation of the agricultural trading system has been one of the highest strategic priorities of NFF since its inception - with the organisation leading the way as the first industry body in Australia to embrace and advance a free market philosophy.

 Farmers were among the first to realise that, in many cases, protectionist government policy did more harm than good... reducing the competitiveness of the farming sector.

-The NFF was the only lobby group to earn a hearing with United States' (US) President George Bush Snr during his Australian visit in 1992 - expressing the Australian farm sector's outrage at the US farm subsidy program.
+The NFF was the only advocacy group to earn a hearing with United States' (US) President George Bush Snr during his Australian visit in 1992 - expressing the Australian farm sector's outrage at the US farm subsidy program.

 The NFF presented a petition of over 60,000 signatures calling on President Bush to support fair trade by halting US agriculture export subsidies and to lobby other world leaders to do the same.